 - Starting on the exhale, the navel and solar plexus move back and slightly upward as you exhale.

-- The inhale follows as the navel and solar plexus relax.
+- The inhale will follow naturally as the navel and solar plexus relax.

-- It is important that the inhale and exhale are equal in length.
+- The inhale and exhale are equal in length.

 - The rhythm is fairly rapid, at approx. 2 – 3 cycles per second.

-- Beginners should practise it slowly and gently at first for up to one minute, to develop the rhythm and feel comfortable with it.
-(Then join in as and when it is right for you!)
+- Beginners should practise it slowly and gently at first for up to one minute, to develop the rhythm and feel comfortable with it. (

 - If it is the heaviest day of your period, you’re pregnant or have any abdominal problems then be kind to yourself and practise long deep breathing instead!